calKU0/JSAGROSyncServices/README.md

-# AllegroProductSync
+# JSAGROAllegroSync

 > 💼 **Commercial Project** — Part of a private or client-facing initiative.

 ## Overview

-AllegroProductSync is a Windows Service that automates the management of product listings on Allegro.
+JSAGROAllegroSync is a Windows Service that automates the management of product listings on Allegro.
 It fetches products from a supplier database via API, updates the local database, enriches products with category suggestions, parameters, and images, and synchronizes listings with an Allegro account.

 The project also includes a WPF-based configurator, enabling administrators to monitor logs, review daily warnings and errors, and manage service settings effortlessly.